arsari/Word-Permutation/README.md

-# Word Permutation
+# Distinguishable Permutations

 ---
-Calculate the amount of permutation ways a word can be combined.
+Calculate the amount of distinguishable permutations of the letters in word.
 App run in browser as well in command line.

 _To executed in command line type `node start`_